iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

   These diagrams and their descriptions summarize the four main phases of MCTS: Selection, Expansion, Simulation, and Backpropagation.
 Diagrams adapted from Wikipedia<d-cite key="wiki:mcts"></d-cite>.
 </div>

 MCTS is an **anytime** algorithm, meaning it can be stopped at any point during its execution and still return the best decision found up to that point.
-This is particularly useful when dealing with problems where the state space (e.g., a game tree) is too large to be fully explored.
+This is particularly useful when dealing with problems where the state space is too large to be fully explored.
 In practical applications, MCTS operates within a computational budget, which could be defined by a fixed number of iterations or a set amount of time.

 At the conclusion of the MCTS process, the algorithm recommends the action $a_{final}$ that maximizes the average reward $Q(s_0, a)$ among all possible actions $a$ from the root state $s_0$: